husky-koglhof/ioBroker.homekit/README.md

 ![admin-settings](img/admin_settings.png)

 ## Installation
+- Enums are no longer needed, Objects were included cause of ioBroker roles.

-For Usage you must define a enum named enum.homekit.
+(For Usage you must define a enum named enum.homekit.
 There you must include all needed Objects.
-Set a common Name for all Objects e.g. hm-rpc.0.JEQ0225305.1.TEMPERATURE = Kinderzimmer
+Set a common Name for all Objects e.g. hm-rpc.0.JEQ0225305.1.TEMPERATURE = Kinderzimmer)

 You can use every Homekit App on iOS.
 These Version is tested with Elgato Eve cause it's free.